 Weightlifting is an essential part of any training regiment, and powerlifting has been gaining popularity in recent years.
-For example, the Philippines’ first Olympic gold medal was brought home in 2022 by female powerlifter Hidilyn Diaz, and the sport has exploded in popularity ever since.
+For example, the Philippines’ first Olympic gold medal was brought home in 2022 by female powerlifter Hidilyn Diaz, and then the sport exploded in popularity in the country.
 As important as weightlifting is to any sport, it can be hazardous without the proper gear, and arguably the most important piece of gear is footwear.
 To lift weights safely you will need a stable base, and to be as close to the ground as possible.
 With that in mind, we present the Best Weightlifting Shoes available today.

 If your weightlifting shoe has too much cushion or is too plush, it will create an unstable foundation for you to stand on while lifting heavy objects.
 That’s not good.
 It’s why shoes for weightlifting should be flat, stable and have minimal cushioning, with a wide toe box to allow your toes to splay out.
 Safety first people.